LATEST UPDATE: October 30, 2020

 News on The Trans Asia Endeavour: I’ve been in frequent contact with the printing company during these past weeks.
 Just recently, they announced that they were resuming operations at 75% capacity.
 That was the good news.
 Less encouraging was the unsurprising information that they have months of backlogged orders that are competing with a flood of new orders, all to be prioritized by urgency, importance, and size.

-Translation: The best they can tell me is that the book will print no later than September.
+Translation: The best they can tell me is that the book should print no later than September.
 Whether that’s September 1 or September 30, they cannot say.
 While it’s another delay, at least there is now a very rough timetable.
 I know they are working as best and as hard as they can, and since I’ve always been pleased with their professionalism, I’m sticking with them instead of looking elsewhere.

 As I have previously stated, if the delay is unacceptable, please contact me if you’d prefer a refund for your pre-order.
 I am grateful to all who have expressed continued support and patience.